Decoding of (Interleaved) Generalized Goppa Codes: Abstract

 \section{Abstract}

 Generalized Goppa codes are defined by a \emph{code locator} set $\cL$ of polynomials and a \emph{Goppa polynomial} $G(x)$.
 When the degree of all code locator polynomials in $\cL$ is one, generalized Goppa codes are classical Goppa codes.
 In this work, \emph{binary generalized Goppa codes} are investigated.
 First, a parity-check matrix for these codes with code locators of any degree is derived.
 A careful selection of the code locators leads to a lower bound on the minimum Hamming distance of generalized Goppa codes which improves upon previously known bounds.
-A quadratic-time decoding algorithm is presented which can decode errors up to half of the minimum distance.
-Moreover, \emph{interleaved generalized Goppa codes} are introduced and a joint decoding algorithm is presented which can decode errors beyond half the minimum distance with high probability.
+A quadratic-time decoding algorithm is presented which can decode errors up to half of the minimum distance. \emph{Interleaved generalized Goppa codes} are introduced and a joint decoding algorithm is presented which can decode errors beyond half the minimum distance with high probability.
+Finally, some code parameters and how they apply to the \textit{Classic McEliece} post-quantum cryptosystem are shown.